NURS-NURSING (NURS)

 3 Credits (3)

 This course will introduce the nursing student to foundational concepts of age-appropriate/specific care of the older adult who represents the largest population of individuals placing demands on the healthcare system.
 It includes basic and complex concepts and issues related to care of the older client across the care continuum, provision of cost-effective care in a resource sparse environment.
-Only students who have been admitted to the nursing program may enroll in this course.
 Students must be admitted into the nursing program to enroll in this course.
 Restricted to: NURS majors.
 Restricted to Community Colleges campuses only.
+May be repeated up to 3 credits.

 NURS 140.
 Pathophysiology for Allied Health Professionals